luhenry/luhenry.github.io/_drafts/differences-in-calling-conventions.md

 - `flags` is equal to `10` in Java but `0` in native
 - `classData` is a valid, non-NULL object in Java, but it is equal to `0xa` in native.

-It is a classic example of a calling convention mismatch between the caller and the callee.
+This is a classic example of a calling convention mismatch between the caller and the callee.
 On the one hand, the caller, respecting a specific ABI, puts the parameters in a pre-defined set of locations (register or stack slots).
 On the other hand, the callee, respecting another ABI, expects the parameters to be passed in a different pre-defined set of locations.

 ## Understanding the differences in ABI